erincones/cowsayjs/README.md

 npm i cowsayjs
 ```

-Uses the `-g` option to install globally on your system and **make available the
+Use the `-g` option to install globally on your system and **make available the
 cli commands**.
 Maybe you need run with `sudo` if you are using an unix system.

 As this is a zero dependencies package, you can also clone the repository, but